kipkir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change owner of file hello to user betty
+change the owner of file hello to user betty